Nina-Konovalova/Bayesian-optimization/Rosenbrock_function_optimization/README.md

 # Bayesian methods

-This project is based on the idea of using bayesian optimizatian for different optimization tasks:
- - Searching for the local minimum of the Rosenbrock function;
+This project is based on the idea of using bayesian optimizatian for searching for the local minimum of the Rosenbrock function;
- - Reproducing the parameters of free energy landscape of translocated polymer using the time distribution of translocation.
+ -

 # Instructions
 Installation: